 Sustainable woodland management aims to provide for the present in terms of timber, fuel and other resources whilst ensuring that a woodland will continue to yield resources for many years into the future.

-For more information about sustainable woodland management and continuous cover forestry see additional questions below.
+For more information about sustainable woodland management and continuous cover forestry see other questions.

-Coppicing is an ancient management technique where trees and shrubs are cut to ground level and allowed to grow again.
+Coppicing and pollarding are ancient management techniques where trees and shrubs are cut and allowed to grow again.

 Pollarding is similar; the tree crown and branches are periodically removed or pruned back hard and the tree will put out new branches or poles to form a new crown.
 A tree can be pollarded many times in its lifetime.
 Pollarding is useful because the branches are up higher than coppice poles and can't be reached by livestock.
 Very old pollards are often found on pasture, parkland and common-land, where they have survived centuries without damage and have provided shelter and shade to generations of grazing livestock.